frozenbanana97/capuchin_geoanalysis/README.md

 In the bottom left of VS Code above the gear you can login using your GitHub account.
 Once logged in, in the open folder section `Clone Repository` should now be clickable (restarting VS Code may be required).
 Click on `Clone Repository` and past the link of the repo to clone (same areas as downlaoding the zip but copy the link), in this case [https://github.com/frozenbanana97/capuchin\_geoanalysis.git](https://github.com/frozenbanana97/capuchin_geoanalysis.git) and then choose the directory to clone it do.
 Now it should open up in VS Code and you're ready to get going!

-# GPX Parsing, Data Prep, & Analysis
+# Data Parsing, Prep, & Analysis
 <br>
 Optimized for working with scan sampling data specifically for primatological purposes.